Camp Fire (2018)

 The 2018 Camp Fire in Northern California's Butte County was the deadliest and most destructive wildfire in California history.
-The fire began on the morning of November 8, 2018, when hardware on a poorly maintained Pacific Gas and Electric Company (PG&E) transmission line in the Feather River Canyon failed during strong katabatic winds.
-Those winds rapidly drove the Camp Fire through the communities of Concow, Magalia, Butte Creek Canyon, and Paradise, largely destroying them.
-The fire burned for another two weeks, and was contained on Sunday, November 25 after burning 153,336 acres.
-The Camp Fire caused 85 fatalities, displaced more than 50,000 people, and destroyed more than 18,000 structures, causing an estimated $16.5 billion in damage.
+The blaze began on the morning of November 8, 2018 when hardware on a poorly maintained Pacific Gas and Electric Company (PG&E) transmission line in the Feather River Canyon failed during strong katabatic winds.
+Those winds rapidly drove the Camp Fire through the communities of Concow, Magalia, Butte Creek Canyon and Paradise, mostly destroying them.
+The fire burned for another two weeks and was finally contained on Sunday, November 25 after burning 153,336 acres.
+The Camp Fire caused 85 fatalities, displaced more than 50,000 people and destroyed over 18,000 structures, and caused an estimated $16.5 billion in damage.

 PG&E filed for bankruptcy in January 2019, citing expected wildfire liabilities of $30 billion.
-On December 6, 2019, the utility made a settlement offer of $13.5 billion for the wildfire victims; the offer covered several devastating fires caused by the utility, including the Camp Fire.
+On December 6, 2019, the utility made a settlement offer of $13.5 billion for the wildfire victims as the offer covered several devastating fires caused by the utility, including the Camp Fire.
 On June 16, 2020, the utility pleaded guilty to 84 counts of involuntary manslaughter.

 Background

 Fire hazard studies

-The footprint of the Camp Fire had experienced 13 large wildfires since 1999 and 42 large wildfires since 1914.
+The footprint of the Camp Fire had experienced 13 large wildfires since 1999.
 In 2008, the Humboldt Fire and the Butte Lightning Complex burned 100000 acres on either side of Paradise, destroying hundreds of buildings in the region.
 In 2005, the California Department of Forestry and Fire Protection (Cal Fire) released a fire management plan for the region, which warned that the town of Paradise was at risk for an east wind-driven conflagration similar to the Oakland firestorm of 1991.

 In June 2009, a Butte County civil grand jury report concluded that the roads leading from Paradise and Upper Ridge communities had "significant constraints" and "capacity limitations" on their use as evacuation routes.
 The report noted a combination of road conditions "which increases the fire danger and the possibility of being closed due to fire and or smoke", namely sharp curves, inadequate shoulders, and fire hazards adjacent to shoulders, such as "fire fuel and steep slopes".
 The report also recommended a moratorium on new home construction in fire-prone areas.
-In September 2009 however, the Butte County Board of Supervisors called the grand jury report "not reasonable", citing improved building codes and fire prevention requirements as arguments against a moratorium.
+In September 2009, the Butte County Board of Supervisors called the grand jury report "not reasonable", citing improved building codes and fire prevention requirements as arguments against a moratorium.

 Despite these reports, Paradise city planners did not include study results in new plans.
 In 2009, the town of Paradise proposed a reduced number of travel lanes on the roadways and received state funding from the California Department of Transportation to implement a road diet along Skyway, Pearson Road, and Clark Road, three of the town's main thoroughfares and evacuation routes.
 Paradise planners opted in March 2015 to convert Skyway into a one-way route during emergencies, effectively doubling its capacity.
 Despite this change, the roads out of Paradise were only capable of evacuating around a fourth of the population within two hours.